google/WebFundamentals/src/content/en/updates/posts/2016/03/web-push-encryption.markdown

 # Debugging / Verifier

-Peter Beverloo, one of the Chrome engineers that implemented the feature (as well as being one of the people who worked on the spec), has [created a verifier](https://tests.peter.sh/push-encryption-verifier/).
+Peter Beverloo, one of the Chrome engineers who implemented the feature (as well as being one of the people who worked on the spec), has [created a verifier](https://tests.peter.sh/push-encryption-verifier/).